 - Monitoring the general health of the colonies.

-- Assays on various behaviors, such as courtship, aggression, and locomotion.
+- Assays on various social behaviors, such as courtship, aggression, and locomotion.

 - Quantitative behavior data analysis using software developed in MATLAB environment.